spacebarchat/landingpage/README.md

 The official website of Fosscord.

 ## Setup
-This repository use [PNPM](https://pnpm.io) as dependanceries manager.
+This repository use [PNPM](https://pnpm.io) as default dependanceries manager (you can use NPM intead: just replace "pnpm" with "npm " in commands).

 ### Install
 For testing: